 Total Crash Rates are a function of the length of roadway, average daily traffic, and number of reported crashes along a route during a specific time frame.
 These rates are expressed in crashes per 100 million vehicle miles traveled (MVMT).
-In the crash analysis conducted during the fourth quarter, the Total Crash Rates of the four segments selected and the entire facility were calculated based on the roadway segment length, the average annual daily traffic (AADT), and the number of crashes recorded from December 1, 2019 to November 30, 2022 for each segment.
-The AADT used for this quarter analysis was collected from the Vehicle Detection System loops from 2021.
+In the crash analysis conducted during the fourth quarter, the Total Crash Rates of the four segments selected and the entire facility were calculated based on the roadway segment length, the average annual daily traffic (AADT) and the number of crashes recorded from March 1, 2022 through February 28, 2025 for each segment.
+The AADT used for this quarter analysis was collected from the Vehicle Detection System loops from 2022.
 The Statewide Crash Rate (128.63 crashes per 100 MVMT) used for comparison purposes in this analysis was collected from the 2017-2021 NCDOT Statewide Total Crash Rates for urban interstate facilities, as the Monroe Expressway operates more like an interstate than a state route.